-President Trump’s Call Was Appreciated, But ‘Lackluster’ Says Waffle House Hero James Shaw Jr.
+President Trump’s Call Was Appreciated But ‘Lackluster,’ Says Waffle House Hero James Shaw Jr.

 — March For Our Lives (@AMarch4OurLives) May 12, 2018

 According to the Tennessean, James Shaw Jr. created a GoFundMe that raised over $240,000 for the injured victims of the Waffle House shooting and the families who lost loved ones to yet another act of gun violence.
-Shaw recently started a community service group in Nashville, and he said that he he’s interested in becoming an inspirational speaker.
+Shaw recently started a community service group in Nashville, and he said that he’s interested in becoming an inspirational speaker.